drupalprojects/search_api/contrib/search_api_solr/README.txt

 The "direct" parse mode for queries will result in the keys being directly used as the query to Solr.
 For details about Lucene's query syntax, see [1].
 There are also some Solr additions to this, listed at [2].
+Note however that, by default, this module uses the dismax query handler, so searches like "field:value" won't with the "direct" mode.

 [1] http://lucene.apache.org/java/2_9_1/queryparsersyntax.html
 [2] http://wiki.apache.org/solr/SolrQuerySyntax

+Regarding third-party features, this module supports the "search_api_facets" feature, introduced by the module of the same name.
+This lets you create facetted searches for any index lying on a Solr server.

 If you feel some service option is missing, or have other ideas for improving this implementation, please file a feature request in the project's issue queue,